Mrs Holdsworth - Class Teacher

 Our Key Stage 1 topics this year are:

 Our P.E.
-Day is a Monday.
+Days are Wednesday and Friday.
 On P.E. days, children need to come to School wearing their P.E.
 Kit.
 Please ensure that any earrings are removed and long hair is tied back.
 Thank you!

 Your child will bring home two reading books on a Monday, that they will keep for the week.
 This is will allow the children to delve deeper into books and stories to promote their comprehension skills as well as continue to develop decoding skills.